 Influenza

-Influenza is a severe respiratory illness caused by either the influenza A or B virus that results in outbreaks of disease mainly during the winter months.
+Influenza is a severe respiratory illness with outbreaks of disease primarily during the winter months.

 Currently approved antiviral treatments for influenza are partially effective and prone to viral resistance.
-Strains of flu virus that are resistant to approved treatments, osteltamivir (Tamiflu®), zanamavir (Relenza™) and Xofluza®, have appeared and in some cases are predominant.
+Strains of flu virus that are resistant to approved treatments, oseltamivir (Tamiflu®), zanamivir (Relenza™) and Xofluza®, have appeared and in some cases are predominant.

-To learn more about influenza, please visit the information page at the Center for Disease Control and Prevention (CDC).
+To learn more about influenza, please visit the information page at the Centers for Disease Control and Prevention (CDC).

-We are developing novel, broad-spectrum influenza antivirals that are specifically designed to be effective against all significant pandemic and seasonal influenza A strains of the influenza virus and to have a high barrier to resistance due to the way they target the virus’ replication machinery.
-Our uniquely developed molecules target the influenza polymerase, an essential replication enzyme with several highly essential regions common to multiple influenza strains, including pandemic strains.
+We have developed novel, broad-spectrum antivirals that are specifically designed to be effective against all significant pandemic and seasonal influenza strains, and to have a high barrier to resistance due to the way they target the virus’ replication machinery.

 CC-42344 - Influenza A PB2 Inhibitor